 To keep prices low & processing times fast, we're unable to offer custom made-to-order items or alterations - but with 180 unique pad options to choose from, we hope you'll find something you like!

 If you'd simply like to purchase a certain combination of pads not already listed together as a set, we're always happy to set up a discounted listing for you - just let us know the quantity & sizes of pads you'd like in your set!

 Are Cozy Folk pads vegan?

-Everything made or sold by Cozy Folk will always be 100% vegan, containing no wool, silk, or other animal products.
+Absolutely!
+Everything sold by Cozy Folk will always be 100% vegan, containing no wool, silk, leather, or other animal products.

 Are Cozy Folk pads FDA compliant?

 As required by law, Cozy Folk LLC is compliant with Food & Drug Administration regulations of menstrual products sold in the US.
 While you might find cheaper pads elsewhere, you can be confident that Cozy Folk is a legally operating small business that's committed to offering high quality cloth pads for many years to come!
 You can view our FDA registration here: http://1.usa.gov/1UoOYyD